Best Case-friendly Screen Protectors for Samsung Galaxy S8

 The Whitestone Dome Glass screen protector was another option that was getting people talking in the forums.
 The big selling feature for this wet install screen protector is its unique curing process, which uses UV light.

-It's proven to be so popular that it's currently out of stock on Amazon.
-You can check out a review and installation guide for the phone here.
-With a UV light packaged to complete the curing process, this is a pricier option than other screen protectors out there, but based on video review and reviews on Amazon, it looks like a great choice.
+It's proven to be so popular that was out of stock on Amazon all month — but it's finally back in stock and available for a whopping $45.
+Why is it so expensive?
+Well, check out this review and installation guide to get an idea of how this tempered glass screen protector uniquely adheres like no other screen protector you've seen before.
+If the worst case scenario has already occurred and your screen is cracked, think of this as a second chance screen before dropping hundreds of dollars on a proper replacement screen.
+With a UV light packaged to complete the curing process, this is a pricier option than other screen protectors out there, but based on video review and reviews on Amazon it's an early favorite.
+I guess time will tell how well the Whitestone Dome Glass holds up in real-life use.

-Right now, their Amazon product page only has options for the iPhone 7, but you can check out some of the verified purchase reviews of the Galaxy S8 model in the meanwhile.

 Where do you land on the screen protector debate?